-“For a number of reasons...
+“For several reasons...
 For starters, surveys assume you know the right questions to ask.
-And because surveys are multiple choice, you also need to know the right possible answers to list on the survey.
-At the earliest stages of a project, we don’t know what we don’t know…”
+And because surveys are multiple-choice, you also need to know the right possible answers to list on the survey.
+At the earliest stages of a project, we don’t know what we don’t know….”

 She pauses for a second and then goes on:

 “…sure, surveys can be used for problem validation once you know the right questions and answers to validate, but until then, you have to start with a more open-ended approach to problem discovery.
 Remember that it’s all about discovery before validation.”

 Steve interjects: “Wasn’t the goal validating the problem assumptions on the Lean Canvas?”

 “Yes, but most of the problems entrepreneurs initially list on their canvas usually don’t turn out to be the right ones.”